Some implications between Grothendieck's anabelian conjectures: Elementary anabelian stacks

+It will be useful to define and study the topological counterparts of elementary anabelian stacks.
+Mainly, we do so because we will need the long exact sequence of a fibration: in the algebraic setting, the standard reference \cite{fri73} does not cover stacks.
+As a workaround, we will pass through topology and then get back to the algebraic setting using Serre's good groups.
+We refer to \cite{noo05} and \cite{noo14} for the theory of topological stacks and orbifolds, fibrations and long exact homotopy sequences.

+\begin{definition} A \emph{topological orbicurve} is a complete orbifold $X$ of dimension $2$ with a coarse moduli space $X\to S$ which restricts to an isomorphism on the complementary of a finite subset of $S$ and such that $S$ is a compact, orientable surface. \end{definition}

+Topological orbicurves have a rational Euler characteristic analogously to algebraic orbicurves, thus we may define hyperbolic, elliptic and parabolic topological orbicurves.

-\begin{definition} Elementary anabelian DM stacks are DM stacks defined by recursion in the following way. \begin{enumerate} \item If $k/\Q$ is finitely generated, $\spec k$ is elementary anabelian. \item If $Y\to X$ is a family of hyperbolic orbicurves and $X$ is elementary anabelian, then $Y$ is elementary anabelian. \item If $Y\to X$ is finite, representable and étale, then $X$ is elementary anabelian if and only if $Y$ is elementary anabelian. \item If $k'/k$ is a finitely generated extension, then $X$ is elementary anabelian over $k$ if and only if $X_{k'}$ is elementary anabelian over $k'$. \end{enumerate} \end{definition}
+\begin{definition} Elementary anabelian topological stacks are topological DM stacks defined by recursion in the following way. \begin{enumerate} \item The point is elementary anabelian. \item If $Y\to X$ is a fibration whose fibers are hyperbolic topological orbicurves and $X$ is elementary anabelian, then $Y$ is elementary anabelian. \item If $Y\to X$ is a finite covering space, then $X$ is elementary anabelian if and only if $Y$ is elementary anabelian. \end{enumerate} \end{definition}

-\begin{remark} Despite the name, it is obviously not known that elementary anabelian DM stacks are anabelian (with respect to our definition): this is equivalent to the section conjecture for hyperbolic curves, see \autoref{elem}. \end{remark}

-In the analytic context, hyperbolic orbicurves are $K(G,1)$ spaces (they have a covering by an hyperbolic curve, see \autoref{orbicover}, and these are $K(G,1)$).
-Using the long exact sequence of a fibration, it is then immediate to check that elementary anabelian DM stacks are $K(G,1)$ spaces, too.
-We want to show that this is true also for étale homotopy in the sense of Artin and Mazur, i.e. that the higher étale homotopy groups of elementary anabelian DM stacks are trivial.
-By \cite[Theorem 6.7]{am69}, it is enough to check that the topological fundamental group of elementary anabelian DM stacks is \emph{good} in the sense of Serre, see \cite[\S I.2.6]{se65}.